 Back on Ferrix

-Not much going on, but we do get an update on Cassian’s adoptive mother Maarva (Fiona Shaw).
+Not much is going on, but we do get an update on Cassian’s adoptive mother Maarva (Fiona Shaw).
 Her health continues to decline, and she refuses to take her medication since it messes with her appetite.
 Cinta Kaz (Varada Sethu) is still on the lookout for Cassian, but she’s not the only one.
 She notices an unidentified figure watching Maarva — who looks like Corv (Noof Ousellam) from the ISB.
 With the rebels and the Imperials in close proximity to one another, Maarva couldn’t be in more danger.